Errors in Twin Delivery Cause Preventable Birth Injury

 The physicians and hospital staff sent her back to the labor floor to allow the anesthesia to wear off.
 One hour and 40 minutes later, the mother was taken back to the operating room for a vaginal delivery.
 It was determined that both twins were healthy at this time.
 Twin A was born within a few minutes of arriving in the OR.
 Twin B’s water broke 12 minutes after delivery of Twin A, and a cord prolapse was diagnosed.

 An emergency C-section was ultimately called in the OR for Twin B and was performed in 18 minutes.
 Currently, Twin A is normal, but Twin B has developmental delays (including speech deficits).

 ABC Law Centers Successfully Secure Settlement for Child’s Care

 The birth injury attorneys at ABC Law Centers represented the child in this case.
 They argued that the mother should have been informed of the errors during delivery and offered a C-section.
 They further contended that if the C-section had been performed in less than 18 minutes, Twin B would be fine today.
 ABC Law Centers successfully settled the matter for $2.05 million.

 Get Legal Help from Our Trusted Birth Injury Attorneys

 If your loved one was diagnosed with hypoxic ischemic encephalopathy (HIE), infant brain damage, cerebral palsy, intellectual disabilities, or developmental disabilities from an instance of medical malpractice, we can help.
 Our birth injury attorneys handle cases nationwide and have been securing the verdicts and settlements necessary to help children afford therapy, treatment, and lifestyle adjustments for their injuries and disabilities for over 25 years.
 Our attorneys are available 24/7, and can provide you with a free legal consultation.
-Fill out our contact form or call us anytime by clicking the button below.
+Fill out our contact form, text, or call us anytime.